 - Span of episode: Decide whether the episode includes only the SNF stay or the care after SNF discharge

-- Quality metrics include: readmission rate, CJR quality metrics (Complications Measure, Patient Experience Measure (derived from HCAHPS survey), Patient-Reported Outcomes and Limited Risk Variable Data)
+- Quality metrics include readmission rates and CJR quality metrics (Complications Measure, Patient Experience Measure derived from HCAHPS survey, Patient-Reported Outcomes, and Limited Risk Variable Data)

-- Spending or resource use metrics include: LOS, SNF spending per case, spending during post-acute period
+- Spending or resource use metrics include LOS, SNF spending per case, and spending during post-acute period

 - Spending metrics will be combined with quality measures to protect patient care

-- Quality metrics may often work as a gateway – no reconciliation payments allowed unless achieve quality metrics
+- Quality metrics may often work as a gateway, with no reconciliation payments allowed unless quality metrics are achieved

-Step 4: Assign Targets.
-Based on risk tolerance and expected performance and can be customized by agreement.
+Step 4: Assign targets.
+These are based on risk tolerance and expected performance and can be customized by agreement.

-- First, you need to select the performance benchmark (i.e., historical performance or regional average) and then the discount rate.
+- First, you need to select the performance benchmark (e.g., historical performance or regional average) and then the discount rate.
 What amount will the collaborator need to save before receiving gainsharing payments?

 - Second, you’ll need to decide the level of risk.
 How much upside can the collaborator receive as well as how much downside will it be responsible for?

-Step 5: Finally, finalize the contract.
+Step 5: Finalize the contract.
 Once you have the basic parameters and outline of the agreement, you need to consider details such as: